biny001/website/apps/web/src/content/blog/en/best-capacitor-ota-updates.md

 origin: ai
 next_blog: ''
 ---
+Capacitor OTA updates let a team push a fix to a live app without waiting on app store review.
+Apple and Google both allow this for web-layer changes — JavaScript, CSS, and other web assets — as long as the update doesn't alter compiled native code.
+That's the mechanism behind every option below: a device checks for a new bundle, downloads it, and activates it, usually within a channel your team controls.

-Capacitor OTA updates can fix web-layer bugs without waiting for a store review.
-The hard part is choosing a service that keeps releases small, safe, and easy to watch.
-Here are six named options, with [Capgo](<https://capgo.app>) first for teams that want one command, channel control, rollback, analytics, and CI/CD support.
+The hard part is not the concept — it's picking a service that keeps releases small, safe, and easy to watch.
+Here are six named options for Capacitor OTA updates, with [Capgo](<https://capgo.app>) first for teams that want one command, channel control, rollback, analytics, and CI/CD support.

 ### Table of Contents